bitnami/charts/bitnami/apache/README.md

 This release allows you to use your custom static application.
 In order to do so, check [this section](#deploying-your-custom-web-application).

 ## Upgrading

+### To 9.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:

+- `service.port` was deprecated, we recommend using `service.ports.http` instead.
+- `service.httpsPort` was deprecated, we recommend using `service.ports.https` instead.
+- `ingress.tls` is no longer evaluated as a template.

 ### To 8.0.0